-About the Café Culture in Lisbon
+About the café culture in Lisbon

-While walking around Lisbon, especially in the busy downtown area of Baixa-Chiado, you will notice there’s, at least, one café in every corner.
-Some will split their clientele between regular customers and tourists looking for an affordable quick bite at different times of the day.
+Take a stroll in the busy downtown area of Baixa-Chiado, and you’ll notice there’s at least one café on every corner.
+Some split their clientele between regular customers and tourists looking for an affordable, quick bite at different times of the day.

-While planning the reconstruction of Lisbon, the then Prime Minister Marquês de Pombal was quite strict (yes, that’s why Baixa looks so geometric compared to the rest) and demanded that all commercial establishments needed a sign clearly stating their business.
-The word café has, since then, been used for both the drink and the place.
+While planning the reconstruction of Lisbon, Prime-Minister Marquês de Pombal was adamant.
+He demanded that all commercial establishments needed to put up a sign clearly stating their business.
+The word café has, since then, been used for both the drink and the coffee house.

-In the beginning of the 20th century, cafés in Lisbon became a place to discuss literature, politics, and social life.
+At the beginning of the 20th century, cafés in Lisbon became a place to discuss literature, politics, and social life.
 Later, during the dictatorship, they would harbor anti-regime activists who needed a safe and inconspicuous meeting place.

 1. Pastéis de Belém

-Well, I’m with the latter but I would tone it down a bit and say it’s just one of the best and most authentic experiences.
+Well, I’m with the latter, but I would tone it down a bit and say it’s just one of the best and most authentic experiences.
 For those who say there are better pastéis de nata in Lisbon, I agree.
 There are.
-But pastéis de Belém you can only find in one place and it’s at this 1837 café and pastry shop.
+But pastéis de Belém you can only find in one place, and it’s at this 1837 café and pastry shop.

-What I paid for coffee + pastry: €1.90/US $2.24
+- What I paid for coffee + pastry: €1.90/US $2.24

-Address: Rua de Belém, 84-92
+- Address: Rua de Belém, 84-92

-Opening hours: 8am-11pm (Oct-Jun) and 8am-midnight (Jul-Sep) (Closes at 7 pm during Christmas and New Year)
+- Opening hours: 8am-11pm (Oct-Jun) and 8am-midnight (Jul-Sep) (Closes at 7 pm during Christmas and New Year)

-How to reach: Tram E15, Buses 728 and 714 from Praça do Comércio
+- How to reach: Tram E15, Buses 728 and 714 from Praça do Comércio

 2. O Moço dos Croissants